MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ## Headers

-**New in Creators Update**: You can group notifications under headers within Action Center.
+**New in Creators Update**: You can group notifications under headers within Notification Center.
 For example, you can group messages from a group chat under a header, or group notifications of a common theme under a header, or more.

 ![A screenshot of a action center showing multiple notifications for the application Notifications Viewer organized under a header labeled "Camping!".](images/toast-content-headers.png)